-When you love to sew but you don’t have lots of time, nothing better that a small patchwork project to make, today you can make a mini coin purse with the Friendship star!
+When you love to sew but you don’t have lots of time, nothing better that a small patchwork project to make, today you can make a mini coin purse with the Mini Coin Purse Tutorial Friendship Star!

 If you are like me, you’ll be happy to have all the coins in the same place, and when you can keep them in a coin purse made by you, that is even better!